Sanjaych4/50-mini-projects-python/README.md

 Day 21: A 4 or 6-digit PIN generator

-Day 22: An alarm clock (also perform the activity at the said time like playing Spotify music)
+Day 22: An alarm clock

 Day 23: A rock-paper-scissor game